sonatype-nexus-community/nexus-repository-apk/docs/APK_USER_DOCUMENTATION.md

 Now you can run `apk update` and install a package with the `apk add` command, like `apk add git`.

-The command above tells APK to update the index of available packages and install the package from your NXRM APK proxy.
-The NXRM APK proxy will download any missing packages from the remote APK repository, and cache the packages on the NXRM APK proxy.
+The command above tells apk to update the index of available packages and install the package from your NXRM apk proxy.
+The NXRM apk proxy will download any missing packages from the remote apk repository, and cache the packages on the NXRM apk proxy.
-The next time any client requests the same package from your NXRM APK proxy, the already cached package will be returned to the client.
+The next time any client requests the same package from your NXRM apk proxy, the already cached package will be returned to the client.